-Sources can be removed from destinations by highlighting the relevant destination's "Connected Source" blue cell and clicking Remove Source.
-Similarly, destinations can be removed from sources by highlighting the destination in the "Connected Destination column and clicking Remove Dest.
+Sources can be removed from destinations by highlighting the relevant destination's 'Connected Source' blue cell and clicking 'Remove Source'.
+Similarly, destinations can be removed from sources by highlighting the destination in the 'Connected Destination' column and clicking 'Remove Dest'.

-Clicking the "Move From" button with destination cells highlighted allows for different destination cells to then be selected, the button changes to display "Move To" and clicking it will remove the sources from the original destinations and place them on the new ones.
-Moving sources in this way moves the input port and input settings (analog gain, phantom power and SRC) from one input channel to another, it does not move the DSP channel path itself - path settings such as EQ, dynamics and routing do not move with the input.
+Clicking the 'Move From' button with destination cells highlighted allows for different destination cells to then be selected, the button changes to display 'Move To' and clicking it will remove the sources from the original destinations and place them on the new ones.

+Moving sources in this way moves the input port and input settings (analogue gain, phantom power and SRC) from one input channel to another, it does not move the DSP channel path itself - path settings such as EQ, dynamics and routing do not move with the input.
 The Move Path function from the control surface's Layer Tools menu can instead be used to move the whole path, including all its settings along with the input and input settings from one fader to another.